Hariram1201/Thermal-Modelling-of-Spacecraft-Heat-Shield/README.md

 # Usage

 Run the main.m script to launch the GUI and simulate heat transfer for various tile locations.
-Select numerical methods, time/space discretization, and view interactive 1D or 2D visualizations of heat flow and damage.
+Select numerical methods, time/space discretisation, and view interactive 1D or 2D visualisations of heat flow and damage.